guardzcom/awesome-msp/README.md

 ## Security Suites, Platforms and MDRs
 - [Arctic Wolf Managed Risk](https://arcticwolf.com/solutions/managed-risk/) - Arctic Wolf Managed Risk enables you to discover, assess, and harden your environment against digital risks by contextualizing your attack surface coverage across your networks, endpoints, and cloud environments.
+- [Bastion](https://www.bastion.tech/) - Cybersecurity all-in-one platform for SMBs.
+Infrastructure scans, phishing campaigns, trainings, typosquatting and more to secure businesses.
+It offers multitenancy for MSPs to view, manage and improve their customers' security in one place.
 - [Bitdefender](https://www.bitdefender.com/) - Cybersecurity software delivering threat prevention, detection, and response solutions worldwide.
 - [Blackpoint Cyber](https://blackpointcyber.com/) - Blackpoint Cyber's purpose-built MDR technology combines network visualization, tradecraft detection, and endpoint security to rapidly detect and neutralize lateral movement in its earliest stages.
 - [Check Point Harmony](https://www.checkpoint.com/harmony/) - Check Point Harmony is the industry's first unified security solution for users devices and access.
 It protects devices and internet connections from the most sophisticated attacks while ensuring zero-trust access to corporate applications.